Michelle-bit-web/el-pollo-loco/README.md

 ## 🤓 Author

 Created by Michelle Puschkarow. <br>
-Sounds are inspired by various open game assets and retro platformers.
+Sounds are inspired by various open game assets and retro platformers.<br>
 Graphics © Developer Akademie – used with permission for educational purposes.<br>
 If you like this project, feel free to give it a ⭐️ or contribute!